 Renting Golf Carts on Isla Mujeres

-Many people have their favorite golf cart rental companies.
-MEGA Rentadora Ciro’s is a favorite.
-But you’ll find many golf cart rental companies around downtown.
-I have found that prices are typically quite similar, within one-hundred pesos per day.
-So it’s up to you if you want to shop around to save the $5 or not.
-As of right now in 2023, prices in high season are around $1500 pesos per day, or around $85 at the current exchange rate.
+I have found that prices are typically quite similar.
+So, it’s up to you if you want to shop around to save a few dollars or not.
+As of right now in 2024, prices in high season are around $1500-$1800 pesos per day, or around $85 at the current exchange rate.
 You might find cheaper in the off season.
 I do recommend you get to a golf cart rental company early in the day though during busy season, ideally by 9am but certainly by 10am as they often sell out.

-Although they offer 1 hour rentals for cheap, this is very unlikely to be worth it.
-It takes roughly 20 minutes to drive from the north end of the island to Punta Sur without any stops and so one hour isn’t enough time to do much anything.
+Although they offer 1-hour rentals for much cheaper, this is very unlikely to be worth it.
+It takes roughly 20 minutes to drive from the north end of the island to Punta Sur without any stops and so one hour isn’t enough time to do much of anything.
 They also offer “daytime” rentals where you have to return it by 5 or 6pm, but the 24-hour price won’t be that much more.
 Larger 6-person golf carts are also available for a higher cost.

 Note about Bar Hopping with a Golf Cart: There is zero tolerance policy regarding alcohol while driving a golf cart.
 If you are going to bar hop, I suggest you have someone as a designated driver.